Get a custom logo like ours for less -

 · This is the key to the fellowship of the church

-· This is the key to our witnessing
+· This is the key to our witnessing and preaching

 Thus, As We Assemble In The House Of Worship, Our Deepest Desire Is That Jesus Will Be In Our Midst!

 As a matter of fact, you can have Jesus in the midst of your life.
 There are some people who have no room for Christ.
 There are others who have some room for Christ.
-Jesus wants every room.
+Jesus deserves every room.